ON VINYL AND DIGITAL NOw

 Kentucky Native’s Album, Co-Produced by Mike Wanchic (John Mellencamp) and Carl Broemel (My Morning Jacket) Recorded in Nashville (IN) and Nashville (TN)

-On June 29, singer-songwriter Stoll Vaughan will release The Conversation through Commonwealth Artist.
+Singer-songwriter Stoll Vaughan has just released The Conversation through Commonwealth Artist.
 Vaughan’s first album in over a decade includes “Further Down The Line,” featured in the film The Open Road, and “Meet You In The Middle,” heard on the finale of hit TV series The Office.
 The Conversation was recorded entirely in Nashville – that is to say, seven of the album’s 13 tracks were produced in Nashville, Indiana by John Mellencamp’s co-producer and guitarist Mike Wanchic; production duties for the remainder were taken care of by My Morning Jacket guitarist Carl Broemel in Nashville, Tennessee.
 The full album will be released digitally, concurrent with the release of an eight song 12” vinyl version on Commonwealth Artist in partnership with All Welcome Records.

 Born and raised in Lexington, Kentucky, Stoll Vaughan’s life story up to this point can be thought of in three distinct phases – playing in a band, going out as a solo artist, and making music for visual media.
 The first takes place in the late ‘90s at Echo Park Studios in Indiana where he served as a recording assistant to Wanchic.
 It was there that he befriended and joined heartland rock band Chamberlain as a guitarist, not long after they shed their hardcore punk identity as Split Lip.
 Ironically, being exposed to Bob Dylan in the tour van by these erstwhile punk rockers inspired Vaughan to break off and write his own songs as a solo act.